bgoonz/web-dev-notes-resource-site/2-content/REACT/react-docs/blog/2016-07-13-mixins-considered-harmful.md

 If there is just one component subscribed to this data source, it is fine to embed the subscription logic right into the component.
 Avoid premature abstractions.

-If several components used this mixin to subscribe to a data source, a nice way to avoid repetition is to use a pattern called [“higher-order components”](https://medium.com/@dan_abramov/mixins-are-dead-long-live-higher-order-components-94a0d2f9e750).
+If several components used this mixin to subscribe to a data source, a nice way to avoid repetition is to use a pattern called ["higher-order components"](https://medium.com/@dan_abramov/mixins-are-dead-long-live-higher-order-components-94a0d2f9e750).
 It can sound intimidating so we will take a closer look at how this pattern naturally emerges from the component model.

 #### Higher-Order Components Explained {#higher-order-components-explained}